podaac/forge-py/README.md

 * **`shapely_linestring`**: A dictionary-like mapping of parameters to use with the `shapely_linestring` algorithm.
 Parameters that can be included are:
   * **`simplify`** (float, optional, default: 0.9): Valid range is (0 - 1).
 A higher value will simplify the footprint to fewer points.
 A lower value retains more features / vertices.
+  * **`max_dist`** (float, optional, default: None): Maximum distance (in kilometers) allowed between adjacent footprint points, above which the path will be broken into segments on either side of those pair of points.